FanWangEcon/CodeDynaAsset/README.md

 # 5. The Risky + Safe Asset Problem (Part 3)

+> Files for this section are in the [/m_ipwkbz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_ipwkbz) folder in the [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository.

 Now we set up the model with borrowing, allowing for defaults.
 The *ipwkz* code works with borrowing as well,

 ## 5.1 Two Stage Percentage Interp Borrow (ipWKBZ)